mponce0/covid19.analytics/README.md

 In each case ("TS" or/and "AGG") will present tables ordered by the different cases included, i.e. confirmed infected, deaths, recovered and active cases.

-The dates when the report is genreated and the date of the recorded data will be included at the beggining of each table.
+The dates when the report is generated and the date of the recorded data will be included at the beginning of each table.

 It will also compute the totals, averages, standard deviations and percentages of various quantities:
 * it will determine the number of *unique* locations processed within the dataset